prvdmwrong/prvdmwrong/packages/core/README.md

 - Type-safe APIs for both Luau and TypeScript
 - Featherlight (<6kb), choose to mix in packages as you need
-- Uses dependency injection for cleaner code organization
+- Uses dependency resolution for cleaner code organization
 - Made to be extendable through modding APIs
 - Non-intrusive first-class lifecycle events for flexibility
 - Pragmatic and sensible API that makes development fun